HED-GIT/language_chain/README.md

 - rust_chain not using generated .rs files for nim
 - nim_call should use native print instead of prints from c
-- fortran acts weird in docker
+- something acts weird in docker (fortran doesn't seem to be the problem), okay fortran is the problem